AzureOrange404/DangerousWiki/docs/guides/beginning/flash.md

 3. Hit enter and wait for the process to finish.

-## How to flash the disk image using the Argon one case
+## How to flash an M.2 SSD using the Argon one case

 [Flash using the Argon One case](flash_argon_one.md)